sozsfness/sozsfness.github.io/_posts/2199-01-01-future-post.md

 $$ = q_z(z) * |det({\frac{\partial f(z)}{\partial z}})|^{-1} $$

- The last line implies that we don't need to compute the inverse of our mappings explicitly, which is easier to work with.
+The last line implies that we don't need to compute the inverse of our mappings explicitly.

 ### Incorporating a normalizing flow into a vanilla VAE
 To see how it work in practice, let's start with a simple posterior approximation- fully factorized Gaussians used in vanilla VAEs: